 Special thanks for support and encouragement throughout the course of this project go to Dr Jeff Braden, Dean, College of Humanities and Social Sciences; to Dr Mark Hoversten, Dean, College of Design; to Dr Louis A. Martin-Vega, Dean, Collge of Engineering; to Dr. Laura Severin, Head, Department of English; and to Greg Raschke, Senior Vice Provost and Director of Libraries, all at NC State University.

-Special thanks go to Dr Antony Harrison, Head of the Department of English at NC State University in the early 2010’s, for his support for Dr Wall in the years of developing the Project’s proposal to the National Endowment for the Humanities.
+Special thanks go to Dr Antony Harrison, Head of the Department of English at NC State University in the early 2010’s, for his support for Dr Wall in the years of developing the Project’s proposal for the National Endowment for the Humanities.